-Data Name Contents .g1m or .g2m file names Data items listed in the Main Memory table that has been copied to storage memory.
-The names of these files have the extension ".g1m" or ".g2m". eActivity data names eActivity data stored in storage memory.
-Add-in software names (Applications, languages, menus) Add-in applications, add-in languages, and add-in menus stored in storage memory.
-Folder names Enclosed in square brackets ([ ]). .py file names Python script files (py files).
-File names have the extension ".py" appended.
+Data Name Contents .g1m or .g2m file names Data items listed in the Main Memory table that has been copied to storage memory or an SD card.
+The names of these files have the extension ".g1m" or ".g2m". eActivity data names eActivity data stored in storage memory or on an SD card.
+Add-in software names (Applications, languages, menus) Add-in applications, add-in languages, and add-in menus stored in storage memory or on an SD card.
+Folder names Enclosed in square brackets ([]).
 Unknown Area that is unusable due to writing error, etc.

-\1 &quot;No Data" is displayed when there is no data in storage memory.
+^{1 &}quot;No Data" is displayed when there is no data in storage memory or on the SD card.
+The message "No Card" indicates there is no SD card loaded in the calculator.

-■ Creating a Folder in Storage Memory
+■ Creating a Folder in Storage Memory or on an SD Card